 Name Upgrade impact DB2_DDL_SOFT_INVAL By default, this new registry variable is set to ON to enable soft invalidation support on certain DDL statements.
 See "Automatic invalidation and revalidation of database objects" in Database Administration Concepts and Configuration Reference for a list of the DDL statements.
-In Version 9.1 Fix Pack 2 or later, if the DB2_WORKLOAD registry variable was set to SAP, soft invalidation support was provided for certain types of views that had no object dependencies.
+In Version 9.1 Fix Pack 2 or later, if the DB2_WORKLOAD registr variable was set to SAP, soft invalidation support was provided for certain types of views that had no object dependencies.
 After instance upgrade, if you need to disable soft invalidation, set DB2_DDL_SOFT_INVAL to OFF.
 However, if the DB2_WORKLOAD registry variable is set to SAP, soft invalidation is still supported for certain types of views regardless of the DB2_DDL_SOFT_INVAL setting.
-DB2_FORCE_OFFLINE ADD_PARTITION This new registry variable indicates whether the add partition operation using the START DATABASE MANAGER command with the ADD DBPARTITIONNUM parameter is performed online or offline.
+DB2_FORCE_OFFLINE_ADD PARTITION This new registry variable indicates whether the add partition operation using the START DATABASE MANAGER command with the ADD DBPARTITIONNUM parameter is performed online or offline.
 The default value (FALSE) indicates online mode.
 After instance upgrade, if you need to enforce the same behavior as in previous releases, set this registry variable to TRUE.
 This setting allows you to add partitions only in offline mode when you start the instance.
 DB2_DEFERRED_PREPARE SEMANTICS This new registry variable allows dynamic statements containing untyped parameter markers to use deferred prepare semantics.
 By default, this variable is set to YES so that any untyped parameter markers derive their data types and length attributes based on the input descriptor from subsequent OPEN or EXECUTE statements.
 In previous releases, compilation of such dynamic statements would have failed.
-DB2_PMAP_COMPATIBILITY By default, this registry variable is set to ON so that the distribution map maintains its size of 4 096 entries.
-If you set this registry variable to OFF before upgrading a database, the distribution map size is increased to 32 768 entries and you need to use the new db2GetDistMap and db2GetRowPartNum APIs.
-See "Upgrade impact from DB2 API changes" on page 149 for details.